hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 ---
-title: Making updates at the end of a tax year | Income Tax (Making Tax Digital) end-to-end service guide
+title: Making updates at the end of a tax year | Making Tax Digital for Income Tax service guide
 weight: 7
 description: How to enable MTD-compatible software to make updates at the end of a tax year, including making a final declaration.
 ---